Sabathia says Yankees were 'cheated' out of title

 Major League Baseball still is investigating the Boston Red Sox over allegations they illegally stole signs in 2018.
 The team on Tuesday night parted ways with manager Alex Cora, who was bench coach for the Astros during that 2017 season.

-Boston hired Cora the following offseason, and he led the Red Sox to a World Series title in 2018, getting past Sabathia and the Yankees in the ALDS that postseason.
+Boston hired Cora the following offseason, and he led the Red Sox to a World Series title in 2018, getting past Sabathia and the Yankees in the AL Division Series that postseason.